Guide

 If you complete your course early

 The Home Office requires the University to inform them if a student completes their course earlier than expected.
-The Home Office normally limits your permission to the standard post-study period of leave.
-This means that if you have completed your course more than 12 months after the course start date entered on your original CAS, you will receive a curtailment period of 4 months.
+The Home Office normally limits your permission to the standard post-study period of leave, advice will be given on an individual basis.

 Visa expiry and ‘overstaying’